nodejs/TSC/README.md

 # The Node.js Foundation TSC

 This is the primary communication and governance hub of the Node.js Foundation's Technical Steering Committee.
-Its goal are:
+Its goals are:

 * Maintaining, releasing and improving a healthy Node.js Core project.
 * Fostering and encouraging a healthy Node.js open source ecosystem.